SSWConsulting/SSW.Rules.Content/rules/use-the-brains-of-your-company/rule.md

 **Agenda**

 - **8:00 am** - 🤝 Meet in The SSW Chapel - we will have breakfast ready and order coffees
-- **8:05 am** – 🙋 Introduction, a run through of most voted projects & organize work groups
+- **8:05 am** – 🙋 Introduction, a run through of the most voted projects & organize work groups
 - **9:00 am** - 🧑‍💻 Start working on your project
 - **1:00 pm** – 🍴 Lunch
 - **2:30 pm** – Finish presentation content